cloudera-labs/hms-mirror/README.md

  -e,--execute                                Execute actions request,
                                              without this flag the process
                                              is a dry-run.
+ -f,--feature <features>                     Added Feature
+                                             Checks[BAD_ORC_DEF]
  -h,--help                                   Help
  -is,--intermediate-storage <storage-path>   Intermediate Storage used
                                              with Data Strategy
                                              INTERMEDIATE.
+ -ma,--migrate-acid                          For EXPORT_IMPORT and HYBRID
+                                             data strategies.
+Include
+                                             ACID tables in migration.
  -o,--output-dir <outputdir>                 Output Directory (default:
                                              $HOME/.hms-mirror/reports/<yy
                                              yy-MM-dd_HH-mm-ss>
+ -p,--password <password>                    Used this in conjunction with
+                                             '-pkey' to generate the
+                                             encrypted password that
+                                             you'll add to the configs for
+                                             the JDBC connections.
+ -pkey,--password-key <password-key>         The key used to encrypt /
+                                             decrypt the cluster jdbc
+                                             passwords.
+If not present,
+                                             the passwords will be
+                                             processed as is (clear text)
+                                             from the config file.
  -r,--retry                                  Retry last incomplete run for
                                              'cfg'.
 If none specified,
                                              will check for 'default'